rellah/notepyd/README.md

         notepyd delall        - Removes all notes in the database.
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/rellah/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Maximilian Walsh** - *Initial work* - [Rellah](https://github.com/rellah)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/rellah/notepyd/contributors) who participated in this project.

 ## License